Skip to content

 Args:

-row: The table row element (BeautifulSoup Tag).
+row: The table row element (BeautifulSoup Tag for <tr> element).

 Returns: